Dhalsim: Conception and design

 1988 Capcom considered the idea of a sequel to their Street Fighter video game, and sketched out a basic concept and roster for the game, amongst them an Indian character.
 Called "Great Tiger", the character appeared as a long-faced man with a turban who was able to double jump and breathe fire.
 While this iteration of the game was stopped in favor of working on Final Fight, when Capcom resumed work on Street Fighter II, character designer Akira "Akiman" Yasuda revisited the concept when designing the character roster.
 Akiman started with two concepts for the character, India and yoga, and wanted to emphasize a stereotype to further make the character memorable.
 Several concepts were considered, including an elephant headed design modeled after the Hindu God Ganesh.
 However, sprite artist Takashi Hayashi used a sketch that had been done by fellow Capcom designer Yoshiaki Ohji.

 At one point in development, it was considered to give the character a cloak he would remove before battle, but this was cut due to memory limitations.
 Dhalsim's limbs and neck can stretch during battle to attack from range.
 Nishitani noted that while many comparisons were made to the Indian character in the martial arts film Master of the Flying Guillotine, he had not heard of the movie prior to working on the game and instead the concept was based on a technique from manga series JoJo's Bizarre Adventure.
-Akiman elaborated in a later interview, calling the technique "Zoom Punch" in reference to one used by JoJo character Zeppeli.
+Akiman elaborated in a later interview, calling the technique "Zoom Punch" in reference to one used by JoJo character William A. Zeppeli.
 He add that originally the attack was only supposed to travel a short distance, however as development progressed Hayashi increased the length of the limbs more and more.
 Nishitani noted this was due to each developer wanting to make their character different than the others, and while he originally intended to shorten the length he was happy to have made it work in a balanced manner.

-During the course of development, his name was "Indo" as a placeholder, then later Naradatta for a time.
+During the course of development, his name was "Indo" (literally "India") as a placeholder, then later Naradatta for a time.
 The character was finally named "Dhalsim", which according to Street Fighter II game director Akira Nishitani in an interview with Gamest magazine, comes from "Dhalsima", a martial artist from the Indian subcontinent area.
 However, a rumor that the name was based in part on the name of a curry restaurant near Capcom's old offices in Osaka was corroborated by Akiman in 2014.